Conevalve.co.uk Review:

 Yes, it's also the Age of Big Data and the book consistency addresses the Orwellian specter.
 Sure, but isn't it also true that too little data is ultimately just as dangerous for individuals?
 History shows that abuse and tyranny are pretty much data agnostic and that ignorance feeds despots just as much as knowledge anyway.
 The book is not designed to solve this philosophical issue, but definitely shows that it's ultimately thanks to big data that each of us can find the meaningful or the very small details that make a difference in our lives, and feed our respective personal microcosms.
 The Age of Context opens a new era of humanism too.

-• Elizabeth - Wonderful and WhimsicalIt arrived on the exact date that it said it would be and at first I was going to use it in a gift exchange, but then I looked at it and decided to keep it for myself.
+I loved the tone of this book and the communicative excitement of both Robert Scoble and Shel Israel.
+Their passion is contagious -- yet they do alleviate fears by also showing that we have the power to monitor the scope and the usage of same tools we leverage to guide and assist us. - Elizabeth - Wonderful and WhimsicalIt arrived on the exact date that it said it would be and at first I was going to use it in a gift exchange, but then I looked at it and decided to keep it for myself.
 It has such beautiful photography and I love the quotes that gives the reader a tiny insight into someone else's life.
 Fantastic and a great conversation starter.